gvfonseca/my-projects/Portrait_Mode/README.md

 - Green screen: Background objects are replaced by a green screen of the users choice.
 - Portrait mode: Background objects are blurred.

-Algorithm developmed in Python and then ported to Java.
+Algorithm developed in Python and then ported to Java.

 This project was in collaboration with Jason Vasko for ECE 420 at University of Illinois.